zeta-chain/docs/docs/developers/cross-chain-messaging/gas-fees.md

 }
 ```

-The last approach even has several advantages and also increases the complexity
-of the contract.
-That's why we code an out-of-the-box solution called
-ZetaInteractor.
-The biggest benefit of this is that it can be easily consumed by
-other protocols, helping to expand the ecosystem.
-Additionally, customers can
-use a cross-chain protocol in a completely transparent manner, without even
-knowing that ZETA is being used.
-Furthermore, ZETA liquidity can be consumed on
-the local chain, negating the need to worry about how much ZETA to buy; you can
-simply acquire the amount that is required.

 [ZetaTokenConsumer](https://github.com/zeta-chain/protocol-contracts/blob/main/contracts/evm/interfaces/ZetaInterfaces.sol)
 is an interface with several implementations that handles all the logic you need
 to swap ZETA from/to another token.
 Right now we have three implementations